Aniket1313/Intro_To_Datascience_Training_2018/README.md

 # Data sets

-## Researching the opiod crisis - Accidental Drug Related Deaths in Connecticut from 2012 to 2017
+## Researching the Opiod Crisis - Accidental Drug Related Deaths in Connecticut from 2012 to 2017

 ### Keywords
 medical, drug usage, opioids